NIkitaNovikau/OSSP_LABS_BSUIR/README.md

-# OSISP_LABS_BSUIR
+# OSSP_LABS_BSUIR
-This repository shows laboratory work on the subject of OSISP(Operating Systems and System Programming)
+This repository shows laboratory work on the subject of OSSP(Operating Systems and System Programming)